RadialDevGroup/ombudsman/developer_lead/DEVELOPER_LEAD_GUIDE.md

 Carefully crafting a sincere apology is something that takes experience, but here are a few guidelines to help:

-* An apology doesn't explain or give reasons.
+1. An apology doesn't explain or give reasons.
 That is not to say that you should not give the client an explanation if they ask for one, but it is a delicate subject.

-* An apology should NOT be made BEFORE the client describes an injury.
+2. An apology should NOT be made BEFORE the client describes an injury.

-* Apologize any time that you or the company's actions worsened a situation, or actions we failed to take could have improved a situation.
+3. Apologize any time that you or the company's actions worsened a situation, or actions we failed to take could have improved a situation.
 Being apathetic to a client's problem is just as bad as contributing to it.

+Example:
+- "I understand where you're coming from.
+I think I'd feel that way too if I were in your shoes."

 ## Encourage Your Team